LocalDoc-Azerbaijan/RAG-Retrieval-Benchmark-Azerbaijani/README.md

 pip install faiss-gpu
 ```

 Note: `faiss-gpu` requires CUDA to be installed on your system.
+This package supports up to Python version **3.10**.
+For newer versions of Python, you can use the following package instead: [faiss-gpu-cu12](https://pypi.org/project/faiss-gpu-cu12/)

 ## Usage